 You can transfer your files to and from AWS CodeCommit using HTTPS or SSH, as you prefer.
 Your repositories are also automatically encrypted at rest through AWS Key Management Service (AWS KMS).
 You have the option to use an AWS managed key for this encryption, or to create and use your own customer managed key.

 AWS CodeCommit uses AWS Identity and Access Management to control and monitor who can access your data as well as how, when, and where they can access it.
 CodeCommit also helps you monitor your repositories via AWS CloudTrail and AWS CloudWatch.

 AWS CodeCommit stores your repositories in Amazon S3 and Amazon DynamoDB.
 Your encrypted data is redundantly stored across multiple facilities.
 This architecture increases the availability and durability of your repository data.

-AWS CodeCommit allows you to create up to 5,000 repositories by default and no limits upon request.
+AWS CodeCommit allows you to create up to 5,000 repositories by default, and additional repositories up to 25,000 by request.
 You can store and version any kind of file, including application assets such as images and libraries alongside your code.
 It’s easy to create repositories when you need them, and delete them when you’re done.

 Easy Access and Integration

 You can use the AWS Management Console, AWS CLI, and AWS SDKs to manage your repositories.
 You can also use Git commands or Git graphical tools to interact with your repository source files.
 AWS CodeCommit supports all Git commands and works with your existing Git tools.
 You can integrate with your development environment plugins or continuous integration/continuous delivery systems.